Jessie Elizabeth (Miner) Schultz was born on Jan. 25, 1915 in Washington, Washington County, PA, the daughter of Harry O. and Armena (Cain) Miner.

-They had five children -- Douglas Schultz, Patricia Crawfis, Deanna Meloy, Jack Schultz and Karen Eustis Andrews.
+They went on to produce five children -- Douglas F. Schultz Sr., Patricia Crawfis, Deanna Meloy, Jack David Schultz Sr. and Karen Eustis Andrews Carder.

 Jessie loved family get-togethers, and kept family stories treasured in her heart.
 She recalled one reunion at Washington Park where her uncle Will Miner said the family was "Pennsylvania Dutch," and that the clan's name was once spelled "Minerd" with a "d."
-She and Jack are seen here in the left-hand row, immediate foreground, at a reunion-dinner at Washington Park in the fall of 1941, just before America was plunged into World War II.
+They are shown in the left-hand row, immediate foreground, at a reunion-dinner at Washington Park in the fall of 1941, just before America was plunged into World War II.

 Said the Washington Observer-Reporter, Jessie "was a clerk at Thompson's Hardware and later worked at the Fashion Hosiery store, both in Washington.
 She was a long-time member of the Christian Missionary Alliance Church in Washington and the Willing Workers Class of the church."

 Jack died of a heart attack at home on May 6, 1977.
 He was buried in the Miner family plot at Washington Cemetery.

 In 1986, Jessie and grandson Stephen Schultz were pictured in an Observer-Reporter feature story headlined "Volunteers Gather to Fight Grime."
 Said the article: